Chapter 5: Personnel05:06:03 Grievance Policy

 - The grievant is entitled to be accompanied by an advisor at each step of the grievance procedure; however, the advisor may not act as an advocate but may act as an advisor only.

 - The supervisor, or any person who has been charged with making the decision at each step, is responsible and has the authority for conducting a thorough and independent investigation.

 - Decisions shall be based on full and fair consideration of all pertinent facts and circumstances.

-- Each decision-maker will have five working days from the date the grievance is filed to notify the grievant of his/her decision.
+- Each decision-maker will have five working days from the date the grievance is filed to notify the grievant of their decision.
 The grievant will have five working days from the date of each decision to appeal to the next level of authority.
-The president is authorized to grant reasonable extensions of the time limits upon a showing of good cause.
+The President is authorized to grant reasonable extensions of the time limits upon a showing of good cause.

 - Employees shall be given the opportunity to pursue grievances pursuant to this policy during regular business hours.
 Each party shall have access to all persons, places, and official records for information necessary to the determination and processing of a grievance within regular business hours unless other arrangements are required.
 This access shall not interfere with normal workflow of the institution.